Resident Evil 2 Review: A Masterful Reimagining Of A Classic Horror Game

 In terms of gameplay, those that are familiar with other Resident Evil games will very quickly recognize the third person, over the shoulder perspective.
 This is of course drastically different from the fixed camera angles of the original, and Capcom manages to make the change in such a way that the hallways and rooms of the RPD still feel claustrophobic and dangerous, despite the player having more freedom to move around.

 Players truly begin their journey in the grand room that is the RPD entrance, which for the most part acts as a safe space for the player to get their bearings and figure out what to do next.
 After an initial foray into the eastern hall (or elsewhere depending on who you’re playing as), the player is given some direction and charged with finding a secret way out of the building, at which point more of the building is open for you to explore.
-As this is still wholly based on the original title, much of the building is kept out of reach until the player acquires certain keys or other tools, and it is quite the pleasurable feeling to find a key that you just know will open up several areas you’ve had to overlook during your exploring.
+As this is still wholly based on the original title, much of the building is kept out of reach until the player acquires certain keys or other tools, and it’s quite cathartic to find a key that you just know will open up several areas you’ve had to overlook during your exploration.

-In terms of combat, Resident Evil 2 acts like your typical survival horror game, featuring the expertly timed jump scares and seemingly dead bodies that just so happen to come back to life when the player is occupied with doing … well – anything.
+In terms of combat, Resident Evil 2 acts like your typical survival horror game, featuring the expertly timed jump scares and seemingly dead bodies that just so happen to come back to life when the player is occupied scrounging around for ammo.
 This is where all my training playing Dead Space came in handy, though the player has to settle with slashing with a combat knife or wasting precious ammo rather than, say, a swift stomp with an armored boot.

-Naturally, as this is a survival horror game, there will typically be times when running is by far the better option.
+As this is a survival horror game, there will typically be times when running is by far the better option.
 This can be as simple as being cornered and unable to reload in time, though it can also be due to the presence of the Tyrant T-00, who will absolutely drive you bonkers whenever he shows up.
-I personally always avoided him and saved my ammo whenever he showed up, though there are some challenge rewards for players depending on how they choose to handle him.
+I personally always avoided him in order to conserve my ammo, though there are some challenge rewards for players depending on how they choose to handle him.
 They call him the ‘Unstoppable Tyrant’ for a reason, though, and he’s the only enemy that you have to worry about even if you’re in the confines of the main hall of the RPD.
 To that end, it’s best to save your precious ammo and avoid him at all costs.

 Speaking of precious ammo, ammo conservation is the name of the game here, and that even extends to the game’s combat knives, which also have their own durability bars.
 Rather than coming straight at you, zombies and the like will often jostle around and come at you from an angle, making it that more difficult to land the all important head shots.
 Thankfully, should you get grabbed the player has a few options in the form of sub-weapons, which include a couple different types of grenades and your trusty combat knives.